Gameonn/Sleepy-Quotes/README.md

 ## Overview

 Sleepy Quotes is the web's simplistic, user-friendly quotation site.
 Enjoy a different quote every day using our **Generate Quote** feature.
-Send our inspirational quotes with family and friends.
-Check our collection of inspirational and famous quotes by authors you know and love.
+Send our inspirational quotes with your family and friends.
+Check out our collection of inspirational and popular quotes by great authors you know and love.

 ## Demo